Live at the Sex Machine

 Live at the Sex Machine is the first live album released by the funk band Kool and the Gang.
-The album was released in 1971, and reached #6 on the Billboard R&B Albums chart.
+The album was released in 1971, and reached No. 6 on the Billboard R&B Albums chart.
 Not only was it a Top 10 album, it stayed on the chart for 33 weeks; an impressive time span compared to most albums of the era.
 Although the band's huge success would not come until a few albums later, this release was popular with the R&B market.
-Like most of their early catalog, it was sampled by several artists during Hip-Hop's "Golden Era" of the 1980s and early 1990s.
-The track "Funky Man" was sampled in "Smack My Bitch Up" by The Prodigy.
+Like most of their early catalog, it was sampled by several artists during hip-hop's "Golden Era" of the 1980s and early 1990s.
+The track "Funky Man" was sampled in "Smack My Bitch Up" by the Prodigy.